webdevphi/Winter-2018-Workshops/1-React/README.md

 ```
 This one is a bit more involved but bear with me!
 - first two lines are javascript import import statements
-- making the DIR variables just makes it easier below but `__dirname` is a global variable of your current directory and we'll just say that the bundled file will be in the `build/` folder and our app will live under `src/`
+- making the DIR variables just makes it easier below. `__dirname` is a global string variable of your current directory and we'll just say that the bundled file will be in the `build/` folder and our app will live under `src/`
 - next in the config we show the entry (main) javascript file - we'll get to the jsx in a bit
 - we also have what are called loaders, which are intermediate steps that get thrown into the bundling process, so we are adding a step to transpile our `jsx` code in to plain javascript.